atmos auth

 Identities

-Identities represent the user accounts or roles available from provider credentials, such as:
+Identities represent the user accounts or roles available from provider credentials:

 - AWS Permission Set: